decatur/asciigraphs/README.md

 # asciigraphs
-Python package to parse functions from their graphs.
+Python package to parse functions from their ascii graphs.
+This is a single module package with less then 30 lines of code and no dependencies.
+Runs on Python >= 3.6

 # install